jaredtking/heartbeat/README.md

 ## HTTP API

-Data is supplied to Heartbeat via an HTTP API.
+Data is supplied to Heartbeat via a RESTful API.
 Every piece of data that comes in must have the name of a metric and a value.
 The timestamp assigned to the data will be the time the request comes in.

-More detail coming soon...
+### `POST /metrics/:metric`

+### `POST /metrics`

+Additonal endpoints for retrieving metrics and managing rules will be added later.

 ## Configuration